james-bostock-cx/gitlab-webhook/README.md

   `{project_path_with_namespace}` value for the sample Webhook request below would be `james-bostock-cx-webhook-test`.

+### GitLab Token

+The application expects a token to have been configured for the Webhook.
+GitLab sends this token in the `X-GitLab-Token` HTTP header.
+To specify the value of the token, use the `GITLAB_TOKEN` environment variable.

 ### Logging

 The log level can be specified by setting the `LOG_LEVEL` environment